GabrielRomaoG/PBI_ClientPortfolio/README.md

 2. I calculated a ranking ordered by total orders and most recent sale and partitioned by customer to ensure the rankings reset for each customer.
 3. Filtered all the first positions of the rank

-I created three files showing the DAX code of three different solutions for the problem, it's the file with '.dax' ending.
+I created three files showing the DAX code of three different solutions for the problem, they are in the solutions folder.
 And made available the pbix file with resulting tables inside.